 as they predominantly invest in government bonds/securities and money market instruments like a certificate of deposit.
 It is an excellent option for investors who seek a steady income.
 In this article, we have covered the following topics, as well as talk about the top 10 income funds in India.

 1. Income Funds

-2. Who should Invest in Income Funds
+2. Who Should Invest in Income Funds

 .
 Therefore, it is vital to plan and time your entry and exit from these funds judiciously, for the same reason.
 These funds focus on generating income for the investors rather than wealth creation.
 As such, they are a great source of financial gain for investors looking for regular and reliable income.

-3. Factors to consider before Investing in Income Funds
+3. Factors to Consider Before Investing in Income Funds

-Income funds deliver you the benefits of compounded interest if the investment horizon exceeds one year.
+Income funds deliver the benefits of compounded interest if the investment horizon exceeds one year.
 This has been the trend for the last 10 years.

-Do you belong to the 10% and 20% tax slab?
-Then you should know that income funds held for more than three years are subject to long-term capital gains (LTCG) tax
+If you are in the 20% and 30% tax slab, then you should know that income funds held for more than three years are subject to long-term capital gains (LTCG) tax

 d.
 Investment Horizon

 There are some short-term income funds with an investment horizon of just a few days.
 Here, investors may want a safe place to park their money for a short period.
 Medium to long-term debt funds, on the other hand, have a longer investment horizon.